Uganda Revenue Authority

 The Uganda Revenue Authority (URA) is a government revenue collection agency established by the Parliament of Uganda.
 Operating under the Ministry of Finance, Planning and Economic Development, the URA is responsible for enforcing, assessing, collecting, and accounting for the various taxes imposed in Uganda.

 Location

-URA's headquarters is located in a 22-storey skyscraper, known as Uganda Revenue Authority House (URA Tower), located at Plot M 193/4 Kinnawataka Road, Nakawa Industrial Area, in the Nakawa Division of the city of Kampala, Uganda's capital and largest city.
-This is about 6.5 km, by road, east of the city center.
+URA's headquarters is located in a 22-storey skyscraper, known as Uganda Revenue Authority House (URA Tower), located at Plot M 193/4 Kinnawataka Road, Nakawa Industrial Area, in the Nakawa Division of Kampala, Uganda's capital and largest city.
+The site is about 6.5 km, by road, east of the city center.
 The coordinates of the agency's headquarters are 0°19'48.0"N 32°37'10.0"E (Latitude:0.330000; Longitude:32.619444).

 History

 Allen Kagina was charged with eliminating corruption in the URA when she was appointed Commissioner General in 2004.
 Minister of Information Rose Namayanja said, "Under the leadership of Ms Allen Kagina, we have successfully cleaned URA and tax collections on a year-to-year basis have gone up.
 The situation is not as bad as it used to be."
 According to the Daily Monitor, this view was shared by the president of Uganda.